Za (guilds): Sengoku and Edo periods

 The Ōnin War of 1467 plunged the country into a period of chaos and war, called the Sengoku period, which would last over 130 years.
 However, the za continued to operate, and perhaps became even more powerful as the ability to safely travel and transport goods across the nation became increasingly scarce.

 Towards the end of the 16th century, one hundred years into the Sengoku period, Oda Nobunaga briefly took command of the country, and established "free" markets and guilds, known respectively as rakuichi (楽市) and rakuza (楽座).
 These dealt a severe blow to the power and influence of the older, monopolistic za, but did not replace them.
 Several other types of trade associations came into being around this time as well; though it could be argued that they replaced the za, it seems more likely that the change was a more gradual, organic one, and that the za could be said to have continued to exist, just in new forms and with new names.
 One of the new types of organization was called nakama (仲間), or kabunakama (株仲間) when they were authorized by the shōgun.
 These groups were essentially guilds based on the idea of shareholding; each member of the guild owned a share in the total profits of all the guild's members.
 However, the shares were not transmissible, unlike in our modern stock market.
 Another type of trade group, called toiya (or ton'ya in Edo), served as wholesale merchants, focusing primarily on shipping and warehousing.
 At this time, Osaka came into its own as a great port, and eclipsed Kyoto as the nation's primary center of trade, contributing further to the downfall of the original za.

 By the end of the Tokugawa period, the guilds, in these various forms, had gained a significant degree of legitimacy and power.
 In exchange for monopoly licenses and government support in other forms, the guilds shared a portion of the profits with the government.
 Employing a strongly centralized system, the za brought 90% of the nation's silk processing to Kyoto by the 1720s.
-This centralization made monopolization of the industry far easier, and brought a significant wealth to the Kyoto government and to the merchant members of the various trade organizations.
+This centralization made monopolization of the industry far easier, and brought significant wealth to the Kyoto government and to the merchant members of the various trade organizations.

 Over the course of the 18th and 19th centuries, the trade guilds and associations, in all their various forms, changed over into more modern, and eventually Western, modes of business, giving rise to the zaibatsu and keiretsu monopolies of the 20th century.
 Some guilds were replaced, eclipsed, or destroyed.
 Others simply changed, gradually or rapidly, adopting new methods and modes of acting in the market, as technology and the general economic structure of the country changed.